LidarDM: Generative LiDAR Simulation in a Generated World: INTRODUCTION

 While advancements in conditional image and video generation~\cite{kim2023neuralfield, gaia, luo2023latent, esser2023structure} have been remarkable, the specific task of generatively creating scenario-specific, realistic LiDAR point cloud sequences for autonomous driving application remains under-explored.
-Current LiDAR generation methods fall into two broad categories, each of which suffers from specific challenges:
+Current LiDAR generation methods fall into two broad categories, each of which suffers from specific challenges. (i) \textit{LiDAR generative modeling methods}~\cite{lidargen, ultralidar, caccia, zhang2023learning} are currently limited to single-frame generation and do not provide the means for semantic controllability and temporal consistency. (ii) \textit{LiDAR resimulation}~\cite{carla, tallavajhula2018off, fang2020augmented, lidarsim, unisim, lidarnerf} relies on user-created or real-world collected assets, this induces a high cost, restricts diversity, and limits broader applicability.